SSWConsulting/SSW.Rules.Content/rules/management-structures/rule.md

 guid: 17aeb0fd-aa05-48ba-8586-8d394be7fa8e
 ---

 Many organizations start out with a flat management structure, valuing its simplicity and direct communication lines.
 However, as they grow, the lack of hierarchy and defined responsibilities in a flat structure can lead to confusion and inefficiency.
-This transition often prompts a critical reevaluation of management structures, seeking alternatives that can balance flexibility with the clarity needed to scale successfully.
+This transition often prompts a critical re-evaluation of management structures, seeking alternatives that can balance flexibility with the clarity needed to scale successfully.

 ## Flat Management Structure